 How To Serve

-Kartoffelpuffers are best paired with sweet spices or sweet condiments, such as a little handmade bread made from minced cloves or fresh fruit.
-Other choices are:
+Kartoffelpuffers, or German potato pancakes, pair well with sweet spices or condiments, such as delicious handmade bread made from minced cloves or fresh fruit.
+The possibilities are endless.
+Other incredible choices are:

 - Maple Syrup